 The Breast Cancer Risk Assessment Tool (the Gail model) is often used by health care providers to estimate risk.

 Although the tool can estimate your risk, it can't tell whether or not you'll get breast cancer.

 The tool calculates a woman's risk of developing breast cancer within the next 5 years and within her lifetime (up to age 90).

 It uses 7 key risk factors for breast cancer.

 Women with a 5-year risk of 1.67 percent or higher are classified as "high-risk."
 A 5-year risk of 1.67 percent or higher is the FDA guideline for taking a risk-lowering drug (tamoxifen or raloxifene) to reduce breast cancer risk.

 Learn more about risk-lowering drugs.

 Instead, the tool gives the average risk for a group of women with similar risk factors.
-Thus, it is not clear what this risk means for any one woman.
+It’s not clear what this risk means for any one woman.

 The Breast Cancer Risk Assessment Tool also does not use all the known (established) risk factors for breast cancer to assess risk.

-As research in risk assessment grows, tools like the Breast Cancer Risk Assessment Tool will become better able to predict risk in large groups of women.
-Learn about new methods of estimating risk.
+As research in risk assessment grows, tools like the Breast Cancer Risk Assessment Tool will be better able to predict risk in large groups of women.